 - Provides multivariate tests at higher tiers.

-According to the research, personalization, segmentation, and timing can drastically raise the open and click rates.
+According to research, personalization, segmentation, and timing can significantly increase open and click rates.
 Mailchimp’s extensive test surface makes it more convenient to implement these results if your team has the time to come up with clear experiments.

 Send-Time Optimization & Timezone Features